Professor Larry Ray

-I joined the University of Kent in 1998.
-Before that I was in the Department of Sociology at Lancaster University.
-In 1996, I was visiting scholar, Victoria University Wellington, New Zealand.
-At Kent I was Head of the Department of Sociology and then SSPSSR between 1999-2001, and Sub-Dean of the Faculty of Social Sciences between 2009-11.
-I am currently Chair of the Sociology Pathway in the South East Network Doctoral Training Partnership
+Professor Larry Ray completed his DPhil and MA in Sociology at Sussex University and his BA in Sociology at Lancaster University.
+He joined the University of Kent in 1998 from the Department of Sociology at Lancaster University.
+In 1996, he was visiting scholar, Victoria University Wellington, New Zealand.
+At Kent, he was Head of the Department of Sociology from 1999-2001, and Sub-Dean of the Faculty of Social Sciences from 2009-2011.
+He is currently Chair of the Sociology Pathway in the South East Network Doctoral Training Partnership

-In 2018, I published the second edition of Violence and Society (Sage Publications) which develops a wide-ranging analysis of violence including prehistoric violence, long-term trends in homicide; masculinities, gender and violence; and modernity and the Holocaust.
+In 2018, Professor Ray published the second edition of Violence and Society, which develops a wide-ranging analysis of violence including prehistoric violence, long-term trends in homicide; masculinities, gender and violence; and modernity and the Holocaust.
 This work is informed by an interest in sociological theory and social transformation.

-A project on racially motivated violence in Greater Manchester (with Prof. David Smith, Lancaster University), that was part of the ESRC’s Violence Research Programme, led to a wider interest in the sociology of violence.
-This has involved work on 'hate crime' legislation and its effectiveness along with the politics of hate movements.
-This research has involved work with the Probation Service, Home Office, Ministry of Justice and other public sector bodies.
+A project on racially motivated violence in Greater Manchester (with Professor David Smith, Lancaster University), part of the ESRC’s Violence Research Programme, led to a wider interest in the sociology of violence.
+This involved working with the Probation Service, Home Office, Ministry of Justice and other public sector bodies on 'hate crime' legislation and its effectiveness along with the politics of hate movements.

-My teaching interests at undergraduate and postgraduate levels include globalization, sociology of violence and sociological theory.
-I currently convene the following modules:
+Professor Ray teaches at undergraduate and postgraduate levels on globalisation, sociology of violence and sociological theory.

 - Member of the British Sociological Association